Influencer marketing has become one of the biggest marketing buzzwords lately.

 By tracking these crowdsourced accounts, you can discover the micro-influencers other accounts have already found.

-Now that you’ve pulled in a good collection of photos, it’s time to sort them by likes to surface the photos taken by micro-influencers.
+Now that you’ve pulled in a good collection of photos, and identified a few good locations to search, it’s time to sort your results by likes to surface the photos taken by micro-influencers.

 You can do this in two ways: